doctypehuman/sql/README.md

 #### Combining AND OR NOT

-Sometimes there can be a need to combine these various operators to finetune our results.
+Sometimes there can be a need to combine these various operators to fine-tune our results.
 What if we wanted the list of customers from Germany but only those that are from either Berlin or Munich ?
 We need to use parenthesis to do that.

 		SELECT * FROM Customers